sb2345/okckd.github.io/source/_posts/twitter/2014-08-27-largest-cycle-in-permutation.md

 We continue doing this until __all numbers of value v is in the (v)th position__, we should know the largest length of cycle during this process.

-I did not write code for this, and there's little resource online that's relevant.
+I did not write code, and I found very little relevant resources.
+If you did, please leave a comment below.